Awesome

 - Fully responsive

-- AI functionalities: translations, corrections, summarizations, image generation (you need a subscription key)
+- AI functionalities: translations, corrections, summarizations, image description and generation (you need a subscription key)

 - Custom and flexible sidebar menu